MicrosoftDocs/fabric-docs/docs/data-engineering/microsoft-spark-utilities.md

 ### Reference run multiple notebooks in parallel

 The method `mssparkutils.notebook.runMultiple()` allows you to run multiple notebooks in parallel or with a pre-defined topological structure.
-It using the multi-thread implementation machenism within a spark session, which means the compute resources are shared by the reference notebook runs.
+The API is using multi-thread implementation mechanism within a spark session, which means the compute resources are shared by the reference notebook runs.

 With `mssparkutils.notebook.runMultiple()`, you can: